theupdateframework/pep-on-pypi-with-tuf/README.rst

 pip whether or not a package was corrupted in transit.
 However, the absence of SSL made it hard for package managers to verify transport integrity to PyPI.
-It was easy to launch a man-in-the-middle attack between pip and PyPI to change package contents arbitrarily.
+It was easy to launch a man-in-the-middle attack between pip and PyPI to change package content arbitrarily.
 This can be used to trick users into installing malicious packages.
 After the wiki attack, several steps were proposed (some of which were implemented) to deliver a much higher level of security than was previously the case: requiring SSL to communicate with PyPI [6]_, restricting